Flying through Melbourne

 The most important thing to avoid catching any virus, be it coronavirus, the flu or the common cold, is to wash your hands and avoid touching your face.

 Here's how you can stay safe when travelling:

-Melbourne Airport is accepting international flights from New Zealand, part of a one-way travel bubble arrangement.
+Melbourne Airport is also accepting international flights from New Zealand, part of a one-way travel bubble arrangement.

-A travel ban is in place preventing Australians to go overseas, administered by the Department of Home Affairs.
+A travel ban is in place preventing Australians from going overseas, administered by the Department of Home Affairs.
 You can’t leave Australia unless you seek an exemption from Home Affairs.